Series: Stewardship

 So why should you attend this core seminar?
 Let me give you two reasons.
 First, our money, health, time, and skills are often wrongly assumed to be unrelated to our spiritual life.
 I mean when’s the last time we confessed sin for misusing our skills or health?
 We’re just not as aware of them.
 The second reason is that because people in our church are especially vulnerable to idolizing and misusing these things that God’s given us.
 And absent clear biblical direction, many Christians will use these things the way our culture and world does.

 Now, one final caveat before we dig in to Matthew 25.
-Some of you are rule-mongers.
-You’re in a class like this because you want to know the rules.
-How much should I give?
-How much time can I spend on Facebook?
+Some of you may be hoping that this class provides exact parameters for our stewardship.
+You want to know the rules.
+What percent of my income should I give?
+How much time can I spend on social media?
+How much money can I have in savings before it’s considered hoarding?

 Well, if you’re like that, you’re going to be disappointed—but we hope to give you something much better.
 The Bible doesn’t actually give us many rules in regard to these aspects of our life.
 There’s a great amount of Christian liberty here.
 And different consciences will react differently to different situations.
 Instead, what Scripture gives us are goals.
 It shows us how we can use these gifts to show off the worth and excellence of our redeeming Lord.